Ependymoma

 Ependymomas are also put into groups according to how quickly they are likely to grow.
 This is called the grade.
 These tumours can be low grade (slow growing) or high grade (fast growing).

 For most types of brain tumours, doctors can usually have an idea of how the tumour might behave by looking at the grade.
-But for ependymomas, how the cells look under the microscope (the grade) does not always fit with their behaviour.
+But for ependymomas, the grade does not always fit with their behaviour.
 So the grade may not tell you much about how likely the tumour is to grow or spread.

 How common it is

 Ependymomas are rare.
-About 2 out of every 100 brain tumours (2%) diagnosed in England between 2006 and 2010 were ependymomas.
+About 1 out of every 100 brain tumours (about 1%) diagnosed in England between 1995 and 2017 were ependymomas.

 Most ependymomas are high grade (fast growing).